 Park Size: 259 hectares

-Special Notes: Due to popularity and size of the campground, campers are only allowed to stay in this park up to a maximum of 7 nights during the peak season (June 15 to Labour Day inclusive).
+Special Notes: Due to popularity and size of the campground, BC Parks has implemented a maximum stay policy of 7 nights in the peak season in this park (June 15 to Labour Day inclusive).
 Reservations are made through BC Parks’ Discover Camping Reservation System.

 | Campground Dates of Operation